sirprize/dojorama/builds/single-file-v001/dojomat/readme.md

 ## _StateAware Mixin

 The `_StateAware` mixin simplifies the task of pushing to a new state.
-When clicked and if supported by the browser, the following widget will trigger `history.pushState()` by calling `this.push(url)`.
+When clicked and if supported by the browser, the following widget will trigger `history.pushState()` by calling `this.pushState(url)`.
 If the history API is not supported, the requested URL is set to `window.location` which causes the browser to request the URL from the server.

     define([
         "dojo/_base/declare",